 Each set represents an empirically-backed continuum, and the quality of our mindsets will fall somewhere along each continuum.

-In this blog post, I will show how fixed and growth mindsets cause people to think (interpret) and operate (respond) in predictably different ways.
+In this blog post, I will show how prevention and promotion mindsets cause people to think (interpret) and operate (respond) in predictably different ways.

 If you want to read about the other mindsets, click below:

-How Fixed and Growth Mindsets Affect Our Thinking
+How Prevention and Promotion Mindsets Affect Our Thinking

-How Fixed and Growth Mindsets Affect Our Operating
+How Prevention and Promotion Mindsets Affect Our Operating

 Where Do You Stand?

-If you want to identify the degree to which you have a fixed or growth mindset, take my FREE personal mindset assessment (the most comprehensive and research-backed mindset assessment available).
+If you want to identify the degree to which you have a prevention or promotion mindset, take my FREE personal mindset assessment (the most comprehensive and research-backed mindset assessment available).